 One of the handy features I appreciated was the “shortcut” you could add when you swiped right.
 It made it easier to access the timer, stopwatch, alarms, flashlight, brightness, or wallet (you could also disable it).

 While the Vivoactive 4 didn’t have as many training metrics as the Forerunner 245, one of its biggest draws is the barometric altimeter—which the Forerunner 245 doesn’t have (super surprisingly, I might add).
 Basically, the altimeter allows you to more accurately measure altitude gained or lost.
 The Forerunner 245 does give you elevation stats during your run, but bases it off of GPS, which is less accurate.
+(I recently learned though that you can upload your workout to Strava, which will correct your elevation stats).

 The altimeter also impacts whether or not the watches track the flights of stairs you’ve climbed.
 The Forerunner 245 doesn’t, and the Vivoactive 4 does.
 So, if elevation/stairs are really important metrics to you, you might consider the Vivoactive 4 instead.